 The United Nations Security Council voted on Sunday (30 November) to approve a six-month extension of the mandate for the U.

-The United Nations Security Council voted on Sunday (30 November) to approve a six-month extension of the mandate for the U.N. buffer force in the Golan Heights, just five hours before the old mandate was due to expire.
+Background: The United Nations Security Council voted on Sunday (30 November) to approve a six-month extension of the mandate for the U.N. buffer force in the Golan Heights, just five hours before the old mandate was due to expire.